Robitx/gp.nvim/README.md

     }
     ```
 -   `target` specifying where to direct GPT response

+    -   enew can be used as a function so you can pass in a filetype
+        for the new buffer (`enew/enew()/enew("markdown")/..`)

     ```lua
     M.Target = {
         rewrite = 0, -- for replacing the selection, range or the current line append = 1, -- for appending after the selection, range or the current line prepend = 2, -- for prepending before the selection, range or the current line popup = 3, -- for writing into the popup window

-	-- for writing into the new buffer enew = function(filetype) return {type = 4, filetype = filetype} end,
+        -- for writing into a new buffer
+        ---@param filetype nil | string # nil = same as the original buffer
+        ---@return table # a table with type=4 and filetype=filetype
+        enew = function(filetype)
+            return { type = 4, filetype = filetype }
+        end,
     }
     ```

 -   `prompt`
     -   string used similarly as bash/zsh prompt in terminal, when plugin asks for user command to gpt.
     -   if `nil`, user is not asked to provide input (for specific predefined commands - document this, explain that, write tests ..)